Christ's College, which is part of Cambridge University,

 conducting scientific experiments with the newly discovered chemical

 chloroform.
-The gentlemen disliked one another as they were equally keen on an
+The gentlemen disliked one another as they were equally keen on

-surfacing from the water.
+prevent him from surfacing from the water.
 His enemy drowned quickly.

 This

-wicked deed caused Christopher Round to eventually feel extremely remorseful,
+wicked deed caused Christopher Round to eventually feel extremely

-this day, circling the pool and the old mulberry tree.
+College to this day, circling the pool and the old mulberry tree.